PKBeam/Edda/advanced-topics.md

 To add a timing change, you can either use `Ctrl-T` or `Ctrl-Shift-T` or click the "Edit Song Timing" button in the right sidebar.

-To specify a timing change the latter way, you need three things:
+To specify a timing change the latter way, you need to input three things:

 - the *Global Beat* where the timing change begins,
 - the new *BPM* that will come into effect, and
 - the *Beat Division* during this timing change.

-> **NOTE**: Edda's timing changes are mostly compatible with MMA2's BPM changes, except for the `_metronomeOffset` field (which is unused by Edda).
+> **NOTE**: Edda's timing changes are mostly compatible with MMA2's BPM changes (except for the `_metronomeOffset` field, which is ignored by Edda).

-The *Global Beat* of a point in the song is the beat it would be located on if the *Song BPM* (or Global BPM) was in use for the entire song.
+The *Global Beat* of a point in the song is the beat it would be located on if the *Song Tempo* (or Global BPM) was in use for the entire song.
+That is, the beat it would be located on if the song had no BPM changes whatsoever.
 You can think of it as an alternative to a minutes/seconds timestamp for referencing a point in the song.

 To find the *Global Beat*, you can use the timing bar.